add0794/add0794.github.io/about.md

 <div class="section-header">Who Am I?</div>
 <div class="section-content">
   <p>I didn’t set out to become a data scientist.
-My journey began at Cornell University</a>, where I studied organizational behavior (OB) with the goal of becoming an industrial-organizational (IO) psychologist.
+My journey began at Cornell University, where I studied organizational behavior (OB) with the goal of becoming an industrial-organizational (IO) psychologist.
 Yet, my drive to achieve <a href="https://sdgs.un.org/goals">sustainability goals</a> and my belief in the power of statistics to drive meaningful action ultimately reshaped my path.</p>
   <p>
   A service trip to Haiti in 2013 was a turning point.
 I witnessed firsthand how inadequate waste management infrastructure—no dumpsters, garbage trucks, or recycling bins—creates a vicious cycle: littering, illegal dumping, and open burning lead to crime, environmental degradation, and air, soil, and water pollution.
 The data was clear: island nations face losses of nearly <a href="https://pubmed.ncbi.nlm.nih.gov/31232294/">$2.5 billion annually</a> if we fail to overhaul the outdated make-take-waste model.
 Garbage, the most visible and visceral element of sustainability challenges, became my unlikely passion.
-This experience ignited my interest in data science and inspired me to earn a master’s degree in sustainability management from Stevens Institute of Technology</a>.</p>
+This experience ignited my interest in data science and inspired me to earn a master’s degree in sustainability management from Stevens Institute of Technology.</p>
   <p>
   I shied away from programming initially.
 However, that changed when, six years ago, in graduate school, I started using R and SQL for statistical analysis and data management.
 Tools like R Studio transformed how I approached data, showing me the limitations of Excel for handling multidimensional datasets.
 Around the same time, I embraced the command line and Git to manage and share projects.
 A year later, while taking <a href="https://www.udemy.com/course/100-days-of-code/?couponCode=24T3MT120924">100 Days of Code</a>, I transitioned to Python—a shift that expanded my skills and sparked my love for programming.
 Since then, I’ve deepened my expertise, diving into languages like JavaScript and Go and discovering the endless possibilities software development offers.</p>
 </div>